uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 ### What is the Condo Cluster Program?

 The CARC's Condo Cluster Program (CCP) is a service available to USC researchers that require dedicated computing and/or storage resources for their work.
 The CCP gives researchers the convenience of having their own dedicated compute nodes, without the responsibility of purchasing and maintaining the nodes themselves.
-The CCP operates on both an annual subscription-based model, with research groups subscribing to their selected number of compute and storage resources on a yearly basis, as well as an outright purchase basis, with research groups "leasing" compute or storage resources from the CARC for a fixed term (e.g., five years).
+The CCP operates on both an annual subscription-based model, with research groups subscribing to their selected number of compute and storage resources on a yearly basis, as well as an outright purchase basis, with research groups purchasing compute or storage resources from the CARC for a fixed term (e.g., five years).
 All hardware is maintained by the CARC throughout the course of the subscription or lease term.

-The resources that a researcher leases or subscribes to will be dedicated for use by their condo queue.
-Researchers also have the option to participate in a shared "Community Queue" of nodes.
-The Community Queue grants them access to idle nodes in other researchers' condo queues, giving them the flexibility to run larger jobs without having to invest in more dedicated resources.

 > For more information on CCP policies, see our main [Condo Cluster Program pages](/user-information/ccp).